 34 And now behold, my brethren, ye know that these commandments were given to our father, Lehi; wherefore, ye have known them before; and ye have come unto great condemnation; for ye have done these things which ye ought not to have done.
 (Jacob 2)

 Note, God is mindful of how polygamy affects children, the daughters.
 He is mindful that tender feelings are tied to chastity.
-Only in very rare circumstances will God “command” its practice in order to “raise up seed.”
-Joe never “raised up seed” by any of his “polygamous marriages.”
+Only in very rare circumstances will God "command" its practice in order to "raise up seed."
+Joseph did not raise up any seed by any of his polygamous marriages.
 Indeed, he married many women who were:

-The Mormon Church has acknowledged that Joe’s “polygamous marriages” were sexual in nature and even to already married women:
+The Mormon Church has acknowledged that Joseph’s polygamous marriages were sexual in nature and to already married women (polyandry):

 For a Church-approved work to state that polygamy involved “conjugal relations” and use the term polyandry is landmark.
 (The Joseph Smith Papers, Journals, Volume 2: December 1841–April 1843)

-Here is a comment by the son of Joe Smith:
+Here is a comment by one of the sons of Joseph Smith: